lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 The transient balance `(depositedValidators - clValidators) × 32 ETH` compensates for deposits in transit.

-**Proposed:** deposits are tracked through balance using a two counter.
+**Proposed:** deposits are tracked through balance using two counters.
 When ETH moves from the buffer to the Deposit Contract:

 ```diff
 + buffered -= amount